aboutjax/designr-figma-plugin/README.md

 1. [Download](https://github.com/aboutjax/designr-figma-plugin/archive/master.zip) and unzip.
 2. Right click anywhere in Figma canvas → Plugins → Manage Plugins
 3. At the right side of the screen, tap "+ Create your own plugin".
-4. Tap "Link existing plugin" and choose the `manifest.json` file inside the folder you just unzipped.
+4. Tap "Link existing plugin" and choose the `manifest.json` file inside the folder you unzipped.
 5. Open the plugin by:
    - right clicking anywhere on canvas → Plugins → Development → Wahoo Helper.
    - `cmd + /` to open Figma menu and search "helper".